-Objective Action Item Suggested completion timeframe Progress Comments - key activities/accomplishments since last quarterly report RMNCAH : Impact Ensure that essential RMNCAH services are sustained and implemented whilst using Covid-19 sensitive guidelines during the pandemic.
+Objective Action Item Suggested completion timeframe Progress Comments - key activities/accomplishments since last quarterly report RMNCAH 1 : Optimise quality of care Investigate and address the reasons for the low coverage of vitamin A Q2 2020 STP reports Vitamin A coverage increased to 97% in 2019 RMNCAH1: Impact Ensure that essential RMNCAH services are sustained and implemented whilst using Covid-19 sensitive guidelines during the pandemic.
 Address any stock-outs of essential RMNCAH commodities Q4 2020 The country reports there have been interruptions to routine immunization and there are verified stockouts of BCG and yellow fever vaccines.
 The surveillance of vaccine-preventable diseases has also had disruptions, as surveillance focal points are dedicating much of their time to COVID-19.
 The country has adopted a framework to guide the emergency response to the COVID-19 pandemic.